GStreamer/gstreamer/sdk-building-from-source-using-cerbero.md

 Enter the superuser/root password when prompted.

-The bootstrap process will then install all packages required to build the GStreamer SDK.
+The bootstrap process will then install all packages required to build GStreamer.

-## Build the SDK
+## Build GSTreamer

-To generate the SDK, use the following command:
+To generate GStreamer binaries, use the following command:

     cerbero package gstreamer-1.0

-This should build all required SDK components and create packages for your distribution at the Cerbero source directory.
+This should build all required GStreamer components and create packages for your distribution at the Cerbero source directory.

 A list of supported packages to build can be retrieved using: